amalzewita/3-Smarts/README.md

-# Documents Link
+# videos Link
-You can access all of the data and materials for the project at this [Link](https://drive.google.com/drive/folders/10zPuur7hFEGiXTilziT9V1bLNemreWvS?usp=sharing).
+You can access all videos for the project at this [Link](https://drive.google.com/drive/folders/10zPuur7hFEGiXTilziT9V1bLNemreWvS?usp=sharing).

 # Code Explanation